 Southwest and West Calgary Ring Road Projects

-Alberta Transportation is investigating the viability of delivering the final segment of Calgary’s ring road in two separate projects using the Public Private Partnership (P3) procurement process.
-This delivery method has been used successfully five times during construction of the ring roads in Calgary and Edmonton, and has provided significant savings and value for Alberta taxpayers.
+Alberta Transportation is investigating the viability of delivering the final segment of Calgary’s ring road in two separate projects by exploring using the Public Private Partnership (P3) procurement process.
+This delivery method allows us to begin the work on either road when we're ready.
+The P3 process has been used successfully five times during construction of the ring roads in Calgary and Edmonton, and has provided significant savings and value for Alberta taxpayers.

 As part of the Government of Alberta's P3 process, business cases are being prepared to make sure that P3 procurement is appropriate for both projects: the West Calgary Ring Road (WCRR) and the Southwest Calgary Ring Road (SWCRR).
 Using due process, the government is procuring an owner’s engineer to help develop the business case.

 If both the business cases and the government support using Alberta’s P3 model for project delivery, Alberta Transportation could possibly proceed first with procuring the WCRR, consisting of 15 kilometres from Highway 1 to 69 Street/Glenmore Trail.
 This project would be located on the existing Transportation Utility Corridor already owned by the provincial government.

 In the meantime, the Government of Alberta, Tsuu T’ina Nation and Government of Canada will continue their work to fulfill obligations under the historic land transfer agreement signed November 27, 2013.
 The majority of the second project, the SWCRR consisting of 26 kilometres from south of 69 Street to Macleod Trail/Highway 22X, is located on current Tsuu T’ina Nation land.